nitro-digital/nitro-cloud-starter/content/pages/hu/home.md

       web-based solution.
     strategys:
       strategy:
-        - header: '22'
+        - header: Nitro strategy 0
           description: |-

             ite, or even a more sophisticated, web-based solution.
-        - header: asdas
+        - header: Nitro strategy 1
           description: |-

+            We are looking for challenges in which we can think together with our customers.
+        - header: Nitro strategy 2
+          description: |-

+            We are looking for challenges in which we can think together with our customers.
+        - header: Nitro strategy 3
+          description: |-

+            We are looking for challenges in which we can think together with our customers.
+    developments:
+      development:
+        - header: Nitro development 1
+          description: |-

             ite, or even a more sophisticated, web-based solution.
-        - header: sdffdss
-          description: 'ite, or even a more sophisticated, web-based solution.'
-        - header: asdasd
+        - header: Nitro development 2
           description: |-

+            We are looking for challenges in which we can think together with our customers.
+        - header: Nitro development 3
+          description: |-

+            We are looking for challenges in which we can think together with our customers.
+        - header: Nitro development 4
+          description: |-

+            We are looking for challenges in which we can think together with our customers.
+    projectmaganements:
+      projectmaganement:
+        - header: Nitro projectmaganement1
+          description: |-

             ite, or even a more sophisticated, web-based solution.
-        - header: fsdfdsfs
+        - header: Nitro projectmaganement 2
           description: |-

+            We are looking for challenges in which we can think together with our customers.
+        - header: Nitro projectmaganement 3
+          description: |-

+            We are looking for challenges in which we can think together with our customers.
+        - header: Nitro projectmaganement 4
+          description: |-

+            We are looking for challenges in which we can think together with our customers.
+    onlinemarketings:
+      onlinemarketing:
+        - header: Nitro onlinemarketing 1
+          description: |-

             ite, or even a more sophisticated, web-based solution.
-    developments:
-      development:
+        - header: Nitro onlinemarketing 2
+          description: |-

+            We are looking for challenges in which we can think together with our customers.
+        - header: Nitro onlinemarketing 3
+          description: |-

+            We are looking for challenges in which we can think together with our customers.
+        - header: Nitro onlinemarketing 4
+          description: |-

+            We are looking for challenges in which we can think together with our customers.
+    socialmedias:
+      socialmedia:
+        - header: Nitro socialmedia 1
+          description: |-

+            ite, or even a more sophisticated, web-based solution.
+        - header: Nitro socialmedia 2
+          description: |-

+            We are looking for challenges in which we can think together with our customers.
+        - header: Nitro socialmedia 3
+          description: |-
+            We are looking for challenges in which we can think together with our customers.
-        - header: egy
+        - header: Nitro socialmedia 4
-          description: ee
+          description: |-

+            We are looking for challenges in which we can think together with our customers.
     _template: workstab
-  - headline: Contact us for more
+  - headline: Where are we?
-    title: >-
+    title: contact us
-      We're a passionate team about all around the digital globe (from the metaverse to the classic web).
-    body: ''
+    body: |
-    actions:
-      - label: Action Label
-        type: button
-        icon: false
-        link: /
-        color: slightly
+      Here you can contact us:
+      info@nitrodigital.io
-    color: darkcyan
+    color: nitrogreen
-    _template: contactus
+    _template: info
   - _template: googlemaps
 ---